-An episode of Yin Yang Yo has the show turned into a bad Sitcom by Carl The Evil Cockroach Wizard.
+An episode has the show turned into a bad Sitcom by Carl The Evil Cockroach Wizard.
 It's quite visibly modeled on The Suite Life of Zack and Cody with a lot of more generic elements grafted on, and is titled "The Sweetified World of Yin and Yang."

 The Marvelous Misadventures of Flapjack episode "Panfake" was a poke at a Disney cartoon that was being made (cancelled as soon as Cartoon Network found out), which was a ripoff of the series premise.
 The creator hoped that the ripoff (called Poopdeck) would air around the premiere of this episode, but it, again, was canceled.

 In the episode "Legends of the Dark Mite", Bat-Mite confronts a group of irritated fanboys who are bashing the cartoon for not being dark enough, and explains to them that the show does adhere to Batman's comic book history and is just as valid as the previous, darker Batman cartoons.

 In the same episode, Bat-Mite briefly views the rubberized Batsuit from the much-maligned Batman & Robin film, and dismisses it as being "took icky".